radiantearth/stac-spec/README.md

 endpoint which is a way for a dynamic server to provide catalog and dataset browsing.

 **Extensions:** The *[extensions/](extensions/)* folder is where extensions (profiles) live.
-Extensions can extend the functionality of the core spec or add fields for specific domains like Earth Observation.
+Extensions can extend the functionality of the core spec or add fields for specific domains.

 **Additional documents** include the current [roadmap](roadmap.md) and a complementary [how to help](how-to-help.md) document, a [list of implementations](implementations.md),